coped/private-events/README.md

 This project is an exercise in the concepts of Rails's Active Record associations, and is part of [The Odin Project Curriculum](https://www.theodinproject.com).
 Here is the [project assignment](https://www.theodinproject.com/courses/ruby-on-rails/lessons/active-record-associations).

 ### Get started
-To get started, visit the website at `<link not created yet>` and sign up.
+To get started, visit the website at https://private-events-top-coped.herokuapp.com and sign up.

 ### Author
 Dennis Cope, https://coped.dev